-Every populated zip code in the United States is assigned a barrier score of 1, 2, 3, 4, or 5 depending upon the zip code's national rank.
+Every populated zip code in the United States is assigned a barrier score of 1, 2, 3, 4 or 5 depending upon the zip code's national rank.
 A score of 1 represents the lowest rank nationally for the statistics listed, while a score of 5 indicates the highest rank nationally.
 For example, zip codes that score a 1 for the Education Barrier contain highly educated populations while zip codes with a score of 5 have a very small percentage of high school graduates.
+Once each zip code is assigned its barrier scores from 1 to 5, all five barrier scores for each zip code are averaged together to yield the CNI score.
+Each of the five barrier scores receives equal weight (20% each) in the CNI score.
+A score of 1.0 indicates a zip code with the least need, while a score of 5.0 represents a zip code with the most need.4

 Knowing that the CNI of a community represents the socioeconomic needs of the group, what can we learn from this?
 Socioeconomic status is relative to many other factors in the lives of the people we serve.
-For example, areas with a CNI of 4 or higher have one or more factors that can be preventing the community from prospering.
+For example, areas with a CNI of 4 or higher have one or more factors that can be preventing the community to prosper.
 A higher CNI can mean a greater number of health risks and barriers to access to care.
 Morbidity can be higher, and there may be greater occupational and environmental risks.
 All of this leads to higher rates of hospitalization and increased cost of health care.

-Following is the CNI and demographic breakdown of Region 8 (where SFMC and P&S are located) with comparisons to data from the United States and Louisiana as a whole.
-The Region 8, parish-specific data listed in the chart represent averages of all zip codes within each parish.
+Following is the CNI and demographic breakdown of Region 8 (where SFN is located) with comparisons to data from the United States and Louisiana as a whole.
+The Region 8, parishspecific data listed in the chart represent averages of all zip codes within each parish.